MichaelLuecker/MichaelLuecker/README.md

 # - 🔭 I’m currently working on an Airbnb case study...
 * I am wrapping up the Microsoft Data Analytics Certification Course through Springboard to pivot careers from sales to tech.
-* Ask me about the projects I used:
-* Python, SQL, Tableau, Power BI, Jupyter Notebooks, Matpolotlib, Seaborn, Pandas, Numpy, DBeaver, Power Query, Excel, and pivot tables.
+* Python, SQL, Tableau, Power BI, Jupyter Notebooks, Matpolotlib, Seaborn, Pandas, Numpy, DBeaver...
 <!--
 **MichaelLuecker/MichaelLuecker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.